Boutique Advisory for the C-Suite

 42%

-Reduction in time-to-board-pack via standardized OKR and reporting cadence
+Reduction in time-to-board-pack via standardized OKR & reporting cadence

 11